 - According to Statista, 76% of respondents stated they had made at least one improvement to their home during the coronavirus pandemic in the United States.

 The cost of a home improvement project can add up fast, but there are several options for financing home improvements, whether the project is considered big or small.
+Here we will explore how to get money for home improvements:

 The most common way to finance your home improvement in the United States is to use a part of your personal savings.
 According to the Census Bureau, approximately 76% of people who undertake home improvement projects use this method of finance.